rust-lang/rfcs/text/0000-heterogeneous-comparisons.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-Is `PartialOrd` between float and int values as bad idea as it seems?
+* Is `PartialOrd` between float and int values as bad idea as it seems?
+* Which platforms might need branching in signed-unsigned comparison implementation?